Healthy living

 The WAVSS system is the central reporting service in WA for any significant adverse events following immunisation.

-If you have experienced an adverse event (reaction) to a vaccine:
+If you have experienced an adverse event (reaction) to a vaccine report it:

-Your immunisation provider such as the doctor (GP) or other health professional should report all suspected significant reactions, but you can also do it yourself.
+Your immunisation provider such as your doctor (GP) or other health professional should report all suspected significant reactions, but you can also make a report.

 Where to get help